nextcloud/documentation/developer_manual/general/codingguidelines.rst

 Objects, Functions & Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use Pascal case for Objects, Camel case for functions and variables.
+Use *UpperCamelCase* for Objects, *lowerCamelCase* for functions and variables.

 .. code-block:: javascript